fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 the algorithm.
 Therefore, the algorithm presented would not work for future readers.

-Instead, this chapter will use traffic data from Wikipedia.
+Instead, this lab will use traffic data from Wikipedia.
 Our goal is to forecast traffic for a specific Wikipedia page.
 We can obtain the Wikipedia traffic data via the `wikipediatrend` CRAN package.